 Term Number of children Amount

+The purpose of the fund is to ‘diminish differences’ often associated with children eligible for early years pupil premium.
+This is carried out in a number of ways at Hillview Nursery School.
 Children arrive in Hillview Nursery School often below the expected level of development, and so ongoing assessment is used in order to identify individual children’s needs.
 The main barriers to educational achievement that the disadvantaged children in our school face are:

 Below aged rated expectation in language and communication

 Below aged rated expectation in social interactions

 Small intervention groups such as communication, social, and language groups are used in order to improve communication skills and social interactions for our disadvantaged as well as other children needing extra support.
 The groups are held twice a week, and are evaluated in order to plan effectively for the following week’s group.
 Evidence is collated in order to track children’s progress and identify how the gap is narrowing in attainment.